peerlinks/peerlinks/protocol.md

 (This should encourage peers to form tighter groups, and have more control over participants.
 The number `3` MAY be revised in the future version of the protocol.)

+`trustee_display_name` is assigned by the issuer of the link.
+Maximum length of this string is 128 UTF-8 characters and MUST be enforced.
+Note that each participant of the channel gets unique "display path" (array of display names) starting from the root.

 The `link.expiration` is a Unix-time from Jan 1st 1970 00:00:00 UTC.
 The
 expiration date/time of the whole `chain` is the minimum of expirations of